Catherine Clarke

 Research interests

-A specialist in medieval literature and cultural history, Catherine’s research field has expanded as she has pursued her research interests in places and their representation, and interpretation of the past today.
-Her research takes her to all kinds of fascinating sites: from getting muddy in the Welsh Marches, to exploring devotional practices in Ethiopia, to crawling through the Bronze Age mines deep under Cheshire’s Alderley Edge.
+Catherine is interested in place, identity, uses of the past, and creative approaches to history.
+Her research takes her to all kinds of fascinating and unexpected places: from getting muddy in the Welsh Marches, to exploring devotional practices in Ethiopia, to crawling through the Bronze Age mines deep under Cheshire’s Alderley Edge.

-Catherine’s research is built on inter-disciplinary approaches, and embraces creative and practice-led methodologies and co-production with partners beyond academia, as well as traditional scholarship.
+Catherine’s research is built on inter-disciplinary approaches, and embraces creative and practice-led methodologies and co-production with partners beyond academia, and often explores digital methodologies.
 In recent years, she has led AHRC-funded projects including City Witness: Place and Perspective in Medieval Swansea, and the St Thomas Way: a new heritage route from Swansea to Hereford, inspired by a real medieval pilgrimage, with immersive multimedia content for each site on the trail.
+She has interests in place-making and place policy, and was a Co-Investigator on the AHRC-funded Towns and the Cultural Economies of Recovery project.
+She is currently Co-Investigator on the exciting place-based project Invisible Worlds, exploring the multi-layered histories and stories of Alderley Edge, Cheshire, in partnership with the National Trust.

 Catherine's wider academic work